-There are known to be areas of high quality productive soils on the land occupied by Sang Sue's market garden and in the gardens of Tilley Rd residents who occupy part of the Tilley Triangle land.
+There are known to be areas of high quality productive soils25 on the land occupied by Sang Sue's market garden and in the gardens of Tilley Rd residents who occupy part of the Tilley Triangle land.
 These soils may also be present in other areas of flat lands involved in this proposal.
 Some of these, as with Sang Sue's, may be subject to ponding.
 Sampling would be required to establish the extent of these soils.

 Concern has been expressed that these soils need to be protected from further development.
-Existing protections are relatively weak.
-However, in general, these proposals do not involve developing land that may involve versatile soils.
+Existing protections are relatively weak.26 However, in general, these proposals do not involve developing land that may involve versatile soils.
 Most of these soils are on land subject to ponding.
 This land is not proposed for development.
 The Sang Sue land is in market gardens; the private gardens in Tilley Rd are already 'developed'.
 There may be some land with productive soils in one of the sites proposed for possible housing development (at the southern end of Tilley Triangle).
 This needs to be explored further and will be included in the Housing Trust/VUW research.

-The impact on plans for Tilley Triangle neighbourhood park and community gardens Multiple uses have been proposed for parts of the Tilley Triangle land.
-These include
+The impact on plans for Tilley Triangle neighbourhood park and community gardens

 Multiple uses have been proposed for parts of the Tilley Triangle land.
-These include restored wetlands and mahinga kai, flood management works, a neighbourhood park (for which multiple uses have been suggested), community gardens, and housing at the southwest end.
+These include restored wetlands and mahinga kai, flood management works, a neighbourhood park (for which multiple uses have been suggested),27 community gardens, and housing at the southwest end.